The Universal Personalizer: Few-Shot Dysarthric Speech Recognition via Meta-Learning: Methodology

 \subsection{\textbf{Datasets and Evaluation}}

-We conduct experiments on two of the largest publicly available dysarthric speech datasets, ensuring our splits maintain speaker and phrase separation.
+We use two of the largest available dysarthric speech datasets.

-\begin{itemize}[wide] \item \textbf{Google's Euphonia Project}: A large-scale research initiative containing audio samples from more than 2,000 speakers with diverse etiologies (e.g., ALS, Parkinson's, vocal cord paralysis).
-For our experiments we have limited to using approx 300k utterances (about a third) in the training dataset.
-The test-set contains 5,684 utterances from over 350 speakers, reviewed by speech-language pathologists.
+\begin{itemize}[wide] \item \textbf{Google's Euphonia Project}: A large research initiative containing audio samples from more than 2,000 speakers with diverse etiologies (e.g., ALS, Parkinson's, vocal cord paralysis).
+We limited training to approximately 300k utterances (almost 30\% of the total).
+The test-set contains 5,684 utterances from over 199 speakers, reviewed by speech-language pathologists.
 For fair SOTA comparisons, we use a subset of 1,740 utterances. \item \textbf{Speech Accessibility Project (SAP)}: A collaboration led by the University of Illinois Urbana-Champaign and major tech companies to create a shared dataset for research.
-The training set contains 240k utterances, and the two distinct test sets (Test1 and Test2) have approximately 35k utterances each.
-For SOTA evaluation conditions, we have a subset of roughly 17k utterances from Test1 to match the dataset used for Interspeech 2025~\cite{zheng2025interspeech2025speechaccessibility}. \end{itemize}
+The training set contains 240k utterances, and the two distinct test sets (Test-1 and Test-2) have approximately 35k utterances each.
+For SOTA evaluation, we utilize the 17k-utterance Test-1 subset established by the Interspeech 2025 Speech Accessibility Project (SAP) Challenge~\cite{zheng2025interspeech2025speechaccessibility}.
+Similar to Euphonia, we enforce strict speaker separation between splits. \end{itemize}

-Datasets vary in dysarthria etiology and severity distributions.
+We ensure strictly disjoint speakers between training and test sets to prevent information leakage.
+Diversity of dysarthria etiology and severity distributions is discussed in (\cite{euphoniapaper}, \cite{tobin2025towards}, \cite{zheng2025interspeech2025speechaccessibility}).
 Performance is reported as Word Error Rate (WER \%).